lsils/mockturtle/docs/network.rst

 The interaction with a logic network data structure is performed using four types for which no application details are assumed.
 The following four types must be defined within the network data structure.
-They can be implemented as nested type, but may also be exposed as type alias.
+They can be implemented as nested types, or be exposed as type aliases.

 .. doxygenclass:: mockturtle::network
    :members: base_type, node, signal, storage